How to Find the Best Car Seats: A Trusted Guide to Safety

 Convertible Car Seats:

 If you are looking for something that can be used after your child hits the weight limit for the infant booster seat, or something to be used instead of bucket seats, then you will want a convertible car seat.
-A convertible car seat can be rear facing from five to 35 pounds and extended height.
+A best convertible car seat can be rear facing from five to 35 pounds and extended height.
 You may be able to keep the child rear facing until close to three years depending on how much they weigh.

 When the weight of your child exceeds the weight restrictions for rear facing, the seat can then be turned forward facing until the weight limit is maximized.
 There are convertible car seats that can have the harness removed when the child reaches 65 pounds and then be used as a high back booster seat until they are at the limit where a seat is no longer required for the child.

 There are several things to look at when purchasing a convertible car seat.
 The first is to decide how long you want to use the seat.
 Convertible car seats cannot be used as carriers and are not compatible with stroller systems.
 However, you can find convertible car seats that have attachments so they can become a stroller, which is great in airports.
 If you are using it for an infant, you will want to make sure that it has the infant pieces in place.
 This will cradle your child as they gain the muscles to support themselves.

 Again, safety is very important when it comes to choose the best convertible car seat.
 Read the crash test ratings for side, front, and rear impacts for each seat prior to purchasing.
 Convertible car seats for toddlers do not have as much padding as the infant bucket seat, so they rely on strength of the materials instead.